AharenDaisuki/AharenDaisuki.github.io/_pages/about.md

 supervised by Michael, ZHANG fan, senior researcher at Huawei technologies.
 His contribution mainly lies in the development of IO module, model presolve module and design of data structure for linear programming solver.

+In 2023 summer, he interned in [RECSEM 2023](https://www.jics.utk.edu/recsem-reu/recsem23/projects#field1), working on the efficient implementation of attention algorithm in MagmaDNN framework, supervised by [Dr. Wong Kai Lam](https://mabe.utk.edu/people/kwai-l-wong/).
+He then was selected for the Reaching Out Award 2022/23 by Department of Computer Science, City University of Hong Kong, in the same year.

-His research interest mainly lies in computer vision, natural language process, algorithm design and analysis and game theory.
+His research interest mainly lies in computer vision, natural language process, algorithm design and analysis, optimization theory.

 Inspirations:
 * [camouflaged object detection](https://github.com/visionxiang/awesome-camouflaged-object-detection)